Sunday, December 22, 2024

 And we are talking not only about electricity, but also about any other product: gas, water, fuel, food, etc. For electricity alone, experts counted additional agreements for the period from the spring of 2020 to the fall of 2022 for a total amount of about 20 billion hryvnia.

-So the general supply of light to public sector employees will be under threat.
+So the general supply of light to state employees will be under threat.

 “What is an electricity supplier?
 This is a table, a chair, a telephone, a secretary, a website and that’s it.
 That is, when a company has a question: return billions of hryvnias or simply re-register a new company - from a market point of view, it is clear that they will simply re-register new companies,” notes Alexander Vizir.